Snowflake vs Redshift.

 Snowflake services layer does all the query planning and query optimization based on data profiles that are collected automatically as the data is loaded.
 It automatically collects and maintains the required statistics to determine how to most effectively distribute the data and queries across the available compute nodes.

-The main advantage in going for cloud-based data warehouses is the ability to scale.
+One key advantage of going for cloud-based data warehouses is the ability to scale.
 Hence the ease of scalability is a major factor in choosing the platform.

 Due to its unique architecture of separating the compute layer and storage layer, Snowflake has a clear advantage in terms of scale.
 Hence if the query load increases then we can scale the compute layer independently.
 Thus Snowflake offers instant scaling without the need for redistribution of data.
 Its auto concurrency allows users to set a minimum and maximum cluster size and the clusters will scale automatically based on the demands.

-Redshift can also scale but not as instant as Snowflake.
-It takes anywhere between adding minutes to hours to add new nodes to its clusters.
+Redshift can also scale but not as instantly as Snowflake.
+It takes anywhere between a few minutes to a few hours to add new nodes to its clusters.
 In December 2019, AWS introduced RA3 Nodes which allows Redshift to scale and pay for computing and storage independently, so some of these scaling limitations may not be as cumbersome as in the past.

-Snowflake offers different editions based with varying levels of security.
-Hence you can opt for a lower edition if full security is not required for you.
+Snowflake offers different editions based on varying levels of security.
+Hence you can opt for a lower edition if full security is not required.

-- Maintenance: Redshift requires a more hands-on approach in terms of maintenance as the likes of data vacuuming and compression is not automated.
+- Maintenance: Redshift requires a more hands-on approach in terms of maintenance as the likes of data vacuuming and compression are not automated.
 Snowflake automates these tasks making it easier to maintain.